 - Transmit knowledge

-Those who complete this level are awarded Graduate diploma, graduate certificate and Bachelor honors degree.
+Those who complete this level are awarded a Graduate diploma, graduate certificate and Bachelor honours degree.

 Graduate Diploma – This level usually requires 1 to 2 years of study.